Forest Fire (song)

-"Forest Fire" is a song by British band Lloyd Cole and the Commotions, released in 1984 as the second single from their debut studio album Rattlesnakes.
+"Forest Fire" is a song by the British band Lloyd Cole and the Commotions, released in 1984 as the second single from their debut studio album Rattlesnakes.
 The song was written by Lloyd Cole and produced by Paul Hardiman.
 It peaked at number 41 in the UK Singles Chart and remained in the top 75 for six weeks.

 Writing

 Cole first thought of the title at the age of 16 and made note of it for a future song.
 He told Record Mirror in 1984, "I thought the [title] was very evocative, though the idea of fire being synonymous with passion is nothing new."
 Cole then wrote and demoed the song during a weekend in 1983, in his room at Glasgow Golf Club, where his parents worked and lived.
 He demoed the track using a Portastudio, a DX7 and a drum machine, all of which the band had recently purchased after securing a publishing deal.
 The band signed to Polydor Records shortly after.

 Cole has described "Forest Fire" as "a straight love song" and told Record Mirror in 1984, "It's about as straight as I can get.
 I still can't resist telling jokes in the song at the same time as I'm being relatively serious."
 He added to Melody Maker, "It's very difficult for me to do things straight.
 'Forest Fire' is obviously just a simple metaphor, so that's my little joke, but the song is actually quite serious and I don't write many serious songs."